 People lose teeth for many reasons, including tooth decay, infection, and trauma to the mouth.
-Lost teeth leave a gap in your smile that can increase self-consciousness, as well create the possibility of future dental problems.
+Lost teeth leave a gap in your smile that can increase self-consciousness, as well as create the possibility of future dental problems.
 For many of our patients, a dental bridge made from porcelain, metal, or gold is an ideal option to disguise tooth loss.
 Restoring your smile as soon as possible is also very important to your overall dental health, as it prevents other teeth from shifting and causing problems with alignment.

 Bridges rely on the teeth to either side of the gap to provide support.
-Dr. Laventure or Dr. Lewis will customize the metal bridgework that attaches behind your supporting teeth to hold the replacement tooth or teeth in place seamlessly.
+Dr. Laventure or Dr. Schuyler will customize the metal bridgework that attaches behind your supporting teeth to hold the replacement tooth or teeth in place seamlessly.

 What to Expect When You Receive Your New Dental Bridge